Minnesota State Administrator Hiring Procedures

 - Committee should meet as soon as possible after the interviews are completed to compare notes and discuss results of interviews.

-- Search Committee Chair should record strengths and weaknesses for each interviewee in NEOGOV in the Candidate Disposition Comments area and emails Hiring Manager and EAA seeking approval and a decision on offer and hire.
+- Search Committee Chair should record strengths and weaknesses for each interviewee in NEOGOV in the Candidate Disposition Comments area and emails Hiring Manager and IEA seeking approval and a decision on offer and hire.

 - Search Committee's work is now complete - all materials related to the search must be turned in to the Hiring Unit office, including screening forms and interview questions completed by the search committee members.